IoT Network Service

 Time synchronization

-- The local RTC is synchronized with every satellite broadcast message that is demodulated.
+• The Astronode S internal Real Time Clock (RTC) is synchronized with every satellite broadcast message that is demodulated.

 Portal & API